Can ADHD Be Cured? Understanding Treatment And Long-Term Management

 • Experiencing mood swings or angry outbursts

 Symptoms like these can have far-reaching effects.
 Children with ADHD may struggle with schoolwork or behavioral issues, while adults may have trouble performing at work or maintaining healthy relationships.
-Seeking professional treatment can be important for avoiding these outcomes.
+Seeking professional treatment may help individuals avoid these outcomes.

 Getty/Vadym Pastukh